 Is the SIN (Social Insurance Number) a required field to be completed on the form?

 Yes, VCIB is collecting the SIN based on CRA requirements on the RC518 Declaration of Tax Residence for Individuals form.
+Please refer to the additional notes and information regarding the SIN completion provided on the CRA RC518 Declaration of Tax Residence for Individuals form.

 Yes, the account can be closed at any time at the request of the cardholder – however, depending on the circumstance, the self-certification form may still need to be completed.
+VCIB is required to have a form on file for each new accountholder.

 What if I have additional questions?